What is Laparoscopic Adjustable Gastric Banding?

 The LAP-BAND is used to wrap the stomach, allowing less food to enter.

-The procedure is performed in an operating room at North Florida Regional Medical Center by one of the four bariatric surgeons who care for patients at the Obesity Center for Surgery & Treatment.
+The procedure is performed in an operating room at North Florida Regional Medical Center by one of the four bariatric surgeons who care for patients at the Center for Obesity Surgery and Treatment.
 Surgeons perform this procedure laparoscopically, and that means only a few, small incisions are necessary.
 The surgeon operates by introducing a small camera and tools into the abdominal cavity through those small incisions.
 Because the surgery is minimally invasive, recovery is fast with little pain and discomfort.
 Through small incisions in the abdomen, the surgeon fastens a band around the upper part of the stomach to create a tiny pouch that limits and controls the amount of food eaten.
 The band can be adjusted to achieve lifelong control over weight loss.
 Usually, adjustable gastric banding can be performed as an outpatient procedure so that patients can go home the same day.

 There is no cutting, stapling or stomach re-routing; therefore, this method is considered the least traumatic of all weight loss surgeries.